lvaudor/woody/README.md

 This package imports **wood log data** and all related **discharge data** to run a **random forest** regression that to predicts **wood flux** according to some **discharge history** variables.

-You will have to install package `banqueHydro` to be able to use it.
+You will have to install package `banqueHydro`, too, to be able to use it.

 Install these packages through: